SirSnolte/Docker/etc/planka_cloudflare-tunnel/container_stuff.md

 ```
 Copy that and replace in this Stack:
 Also make sure you set your BASE_URL right.
-Dont put any port in this Stack, the default is 1337
+Dont put any port in this Stack, the default service port is 1337

 ```
 version: '3'